 Picanha Meat, cooked on a skewer for a Brazilian Bbq

-What is Picanha?
+What Is Picanha?
 Brazil's Queen of Meats

 May 23, 2026 · Chris d'Argy

-Brazilians call picanha a rainha das carnes.
-The queen of meats.
+Brazilians call picanha "a rainha das carnes" — the queen of meats.

 Where the Name Comes From

-The word picanha comes from a tool, not a place.
+The word "picanha" comes from a tool, not a place.
 Brazilian cowboys used a long wooden rod with an iron tip called a picanha to guide cattle through chutes and pastures.
 The tip of that rod would make contact with a specific spot on the animal, just above the rump.
-Over time that spot, and the cut of meat that came from it, took the name of the tool.
+Over time, that spot, and the cut of meat that came from it, took the name of the tool.

 What Picanha Actually Is

 Picanha is the cap of the top sirloin, a triangular muscle that sits at the very top of the rump.
-In American butchery it sometimes appears as sirloin cap or rump cap, but it is rarely sold intact the way Brazilian butchers cut it.
+In American butchery, it sometimes appears as sirloin cap or rump cap, but it is rarely sold intact, the way Brazilian butchers cut it.

 Where Picanha Sits on the Animal